DrupalSouth — Service NSW case study

 The final part of the case study focused on the backend, with PreviousNext’s Jibran Ijaz leading the presentation.
 He looked at the migration from Drupal 7 to Drupal 8, focusing on code quality and workflow.
 They ran Drupal 7 and Drupal 8 side-by-side, maintaining two Drupal sites and actively working on new features.

-The backend solution used AWS CloudFront and Skpr.
+The platform hosting solution used AWS CloudFront and Skpr.
 During development, they had a fallback and rollback strategy in place to make sure they could handle the situation if something went wrong.

 The Service NSW and PreviousNext team were also keen to contribute back to the Drupal community.
 In fact, Service NSW made it into the top 10 as a contributor globally and were also part of the Drupal 8.8 testing program.